jerryhgladinet/docs/admin/source/chapter05.rst

 Administrators can manage the tenant wide offline policy related to team folders and users.
 In the case where team folder size is small and user size is small, administrator can enable the offline flag to push files and folders to user's devices.

-However, in the case where team folder size is big and user number is not small, we recommend the administrator enables as less offline flags/settings as possible on the administration side, users can still do offline management themselves within their working folder on a case-by-case basis.
+However, in the case where the team folder size is big and the user number is not small, we recommend the administrator enables as less offline flags/settings as possible on the administration side.
+Users can still do offline management themselves within their working folder on a case-by-case basis.